 But there’s a big difference between good content and bad content, and there’s an even greater difference between good content leveraged properly, and good content gone underused.
-Let’s take a look at what it means to invest in content marketing, and how to begin measuring the return on those investments.
+Let’s take a look at what it means to invest in a digital content marketing strategy, and how to begin measuring the return on those investments.

 What’s the Point of Content Marketing ROI?

 The return on investment is one of the most basic principles of business management, and it’s probably the most important formula for anyone starting a business of their own.
 You need to be able to determine that you’re getting more out of what you’re putting into your business to survive.

 If you put $100 into a stock one year and take it out the next at a value of $154, you’ve made a substantial return on your initial investment, even after accounting for inflation and transactional fees.
 If you pay $500 for an ad banner and run a pay-per-click ad campaign for several weeks, and the money generated from sales created by that banner is less than what you’ve put into it, then you’ve got a poor return on investment.

 Things can get a little more complicated when we’re talking about content marketing, however.
 It can be difficult to quantify the return on investment for a blog post, press release, or article, without affiliate products or a call-to-action to a specific service.
 If you created a piece of content to promote the launch of a new service, then you can try to attribute at least some of the sales of that new service to the buzz generated by the content you’ve dedicated to it.